chubbyanh/show-me-what-you-got/README.md

 - Other invaluable tutorial sources: [W3 School](https://www.w3schools.com/), [Code Sketch](https://www.youtube.com/watch?v=eMhiMsEC9Uk), [MDN](https://developer.mozilla.org/en-US/docs/Web/javascript), [getbootstrap.com](https://getbootstrap.com/docs/5.1/getting-started/introduction/), [Code Institute](https://codeinstitute.net/ie/), [Stackoverflow](https://stackoverflow.com/).

 ## Acknowledgements
+- I would like to thank my mentor, Guido Cecilio, for his support throughout my project, especially his invaluable feedback during code review sessions.
+- I also would like to thank my classmates (msletb-nov-2021 cohort) at Code Institute and Kasia Bogucka, our corhort's facilitator, for their continuing support.
+- I would like to thank my husband for being a (temporary) fulltime stay-at-home father so that I could concentrate on my study and get this project done on time.
+Of course, I would like to thank his employer's generosity on paternity leave as well!

 ## Disclaimer
 This game was created for educational purposes only.